 - repetitive and distressing images or sensations

 - physical sensations, such as pain, sweating, feeling sick or trembling

-… However as the NHS website states there are several more symptoms that may appear a lot less minor at times but are still just as important to recognize because they may be the earlier warning signs that a person is suffering with a mental health issue and needs help and intervention.
+… However, as the NHS website states there are several more symptoms that may appear a lot less minor at times but are still just as important to recognise because they may be the earlier warning signs that a person is suffering from a mental health issue and needs help and intervention.

 - Being withdrawn

 - It can be easier to talk to no-one than have to explain why the person is feeling the way they are.

 - Can be a guilt reaction, thinking to themselves how they could have changed the situation which in reality 99.9% they actually couldn’t, but the guilt is still there for the person suffering.

 - Especially as a child, children may replay the incident through their mind in play and this may seem abnormal for others but for the individual it is what they have learnt and seen.

 - Being intolerant and impatient or other issues

 - This can be like a loss of empathy, seeing other peoples problems as irrelevant and almost worthy of thought compared to the travesty that the person has faced.